mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 There are a variety of tools available for testing, from Mendix-supported ones to third-party ones.
 Read more about [Test Automation and Quality Assurance](https://www.mendix.com/evaluation-guide/app-lifecycle/test-automation-quality-assurance/).

-Aside from unit tests, performance tests can also be performed with multiple third-party tools, such as JMeter, BlazeMeter and LoadRunner – all of which are capable of testing the performance of your Mendix application.
+Aside from unit tests, performance tests can also be performed with multiple third-party tools, such as JMeter, BlazeMeter and LoadRunner—all of which are capable of testing the performance of your Mendix application.

 After go-live, the Mendix Cloud offers metrics and logs to provide insights into application performance and can help track down bugs.